mikulpro/databaze_klicu/known_bugs_and_missing_features.md

 - optimalization issues (e.g. 250 MB free RAM required)

 # Missing Features
-- no admin interface
 - no log output
-- no immediate warning if get_common_key() cannot assign a key
 - no real authentication
 - no choice if I want to pick floor or person first when lending a key